LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 ---
 image: 'https://res.cloudinary.com/lindaojo/image/upload/v1615839925/resume_rxg2ar.jpg'
-title: "Tips on preparing a great developer resume"
+title: "Tips on Preparing a Great Developer Resume"
 duration: "3 minutes"
 excerpt: "The goal of your resume is to sell yourself enough to get a meeting with a recruiter"
 date: "2021-03-15"
 isBlogPost: true
 ---

-If you are just starting out on your job search, and have been wondering about how to prepare a great resume, then you will love these tips!
+If you are just starting out on your job search and have been wondering about how to prepare a great resume, then you will love these tips!
 Remember, the goal of your resume is to sell yourself enough to get a meeting with a recruiter.

 <h3>Tailor your resume to the role</h3>